Rapid-learnings/grpc-nest-gql-seed/readme.md

 Admin microservice is responsible for providing services for Admin Dashboard. transactions.
 It interacts with the dashboardvariables collection of the database.
 This whole system uses a MongoDB Atlas as primary database.

+### Scheduler Microservice

+Scheduler microservice is an independent service.
+It is responsible for maintaining a Job queue used that can be used to schedule events which can trigger some kind of work like call a webhook or invoke a function.
+It uses a sorted set in Redis for implementing the Job queue.
+In our applications, it is used by collection microservice for scheduling collections for publishing, expiring auctions and auction offers for components and NFTs at a specific time.

+- It uses a sorted set in Redis for implementing the Job queue.
+- Runs a cron job every 10 seconds and triggers all events that should have been triggered.
+- Creating new event triggers via webhook.

 ## Installation

 ### Api-gateway